KurtPfeifle/pandoc-csl-testing/README.md

 # pandoc-csl-testing

-Scripts and Howtos about using different CSL (Citation Style Language) files with pandoc
+> Scripts and Howtos about using different CSL (Citation Style Language) files with Pandoc.

 Pandoc can insert an automatically generated citation list into documents converted from Markdown (or ASCIIdoc -- but I haven't tested that so far).
 This works for output types LaTeX/PDF/Beamer as well as for HTML/EPUB/EPUB3, HTML Slide formats (DZSlide, Slidy, Slideous, S5 and RevealJS), DOCX, ODT and DocBook.